Smolensk air disaster: Opinion polls and foreign reaction

 In general, the assassination theory did not find much support among the general population of Poland.
 Since 2012, support for the notion that the Smolensk disaster was in fact an assassination generally oscillated between one-fourth to one-third of Poles.
 Belief in the theory is stronger among supporters of PiS and its allies - during the 2020 Polish presidential election for example, 56% of those who voted for PiS-backed Andrzej Duda believed in the theory, while support for it among those who voted for other candidates was in the single or low-double digits.
-Support for the assassination theory surged during the 2022 Russian invasion of Ukraine, with an April 2022 poll conducted on behalf of wPolityce, a right-wing pro-government magazine, finding that 48% thought the assassination theory was plausible and 33% did not, with the remaining 19% being undecided.
+Support for the assassination theory surged during the 2022 Russian invasion of Ukraine, with an April 2022 poll conducted on behalf of wPolityce.pl, a right-wing pro-government website, finding that 48% thought the assassination theory was plausible and 33% did not, with the remaining 19% being undecided.
 An Ipsos poll for OKO.press in May 2022 found that 52% believed that the crash was an accident, 36% believed that it was caused by a deliberate attack, with this figure including 78% of those who identified themselves as PiS supporters, and the remaining 12% were undecided.

 The assassination theory did not gain significant traction outside of Poland prior to Russia's invasion of Ukraine, with foreign outlets generally describing the claim as a conspiracy theory or an allegation, while Russia has consistently denied any involvement in the crash.
 Following the first weeks of the invasion, Ukrainian president Volodymyr Zelenskyy appeared to give credence to the theory in his March 2022 address to the Polish Sejm, speaking of the "silence of those who knew exactly everything but still looked constantly at our neighbour [Russia]".
-Former Ukrainian president Viktor Yushchenko also stated a belief in Russia being responsible for the crash during a January 2023 interview.
-In an April 2023 Facebook post, former Georgian president Mikheil Saakashvili also claimed that Russia caused the crash.
+Former Ukrainian president Viktor Yushchenko also stated a belief in Russia being responsible for the crash in 2023.
+In a 2023 Facebook post, former Georgian president Mikheil Saakashvili also claimed that Russia caused the crash.